tk0miya/rbs_activerecord/README.md

 Then rbs_activerecord will scan your code and generate RBS files into `sig/activerecord` directory.

+## Configurations

+You can change the behavior of the generator via rbs_activerecord.rake:

+* pure_accessors: Make accessor methods for columns pure.
+It helps [Type narrowing](https://github.com/soutaro/steep/wiki/Release-Note-1.1#type-narrowing-on-method-calls-590).

 ## The goal of rbs_activerecord

 rbs_activerecord is an experimental project to enhance the type generation for ActiveRecord models.